What's The Difference Between Formula 1 And IndyCar Racing?

 Advertisement

 These oval tracks have banked turns that help keep cars stuck to the road surface.
 IndyCar has seven oval track events on its 2024 schedule: The Indy 500 first and then single races in Iowa, Nashville, and Madison, Illinois, plus a doubleheader in Milwaukee on the season's penultimate weekend.
-The closest thing Formula 1 has to an oval track is the outer circuit in Bahrain, a course it used for two races during the pandemic-disrupted 2020 season.
+The closest thing Formula 1 has to an oval track is the outer circuit in Bahrain, a course it used for the second of two races held there during the pandemic-disrupted 2020 season.

 Formula 1 has fewer entries than IndyCar